 - Stay within your skills and abilities.
 Be aware you may be rusty from the winter break and start with shorter, more comfortable rides to ease yourself back into it.
 You may find your comfort zone has shrunk slightly, so stay within it until you are comfortable doing more.

 - In traffic, don’t assume you can see everything in your mirrors.
 Make sure to take a glance over the appropriate shoulder before moving out into traffic.
-Never get within any vehicle and an off-ramp, because far too many drivers realize that is their exit at a point which is technically too late, but at which they can still physically make the turn.
+Never get within any vehicle and an off-ramp, because far too many drivers realize that is their exit at a point that is technically too late, but at which they can still physically make the turn.

 - Always make sure you know where your escape route is.
 In many cases, it’s better to accelerate out of a bad situation through a gap than slam on the brakes and risk a skid.
 However, avoid weaving rapidly between lanes, as this can put you somewhere a driver doesn’t expect.

 - Ride defensively and always assume that nobody else on the road has seen you.
 A lot of the time, they haven’t.

 So, what do you do if the worst happens and you (or somebody with you) gets in an accident?
 Here are the steps you should take:

 - Call, or have somebody call, 911.
 The chances somebody needs medical attention are very high.

 - Check yourself and anyone else involved for injuries.